awu-lgtm/Contextual-bandits/readme.md

 Our simulator performs a loop through all the data points in the dataset.
 For each datapoint, it gives the features of the datapoint as the context to the contextual bandits model.
 The contextual bandits model in turn gives a probability distribution of actions.
 An action is sampled from the distribution as the predicted action of the model.
 The cost of the action is then calculated.
 Finally, the model learns from the result.

 ## Models
 We tested `Vowpal Wabbit`'s Greedy, RegCB, and Open Cover models to get a better sense of when certain exploration settings perform better.
-According to Bietti et al. we expected Greedy and RegCB to perform the best because we believe that this dataset is "easy" in the sense that `BMI_group` is likely well correlated with `NOBeyesdad`.
+According to Bietti et al. we expected Greedy and RegCB to perform the best because we believe that this dataset is "easy" in the sense that `BMI_group` is likely well correlated with `NOBeyesdad` [[1]](#1).
 Bietti et al. show that Greedy performs well on easy datasets while RegCB performs well in general.
 Intuitively, this is because more robust models like Open Cover, which actively encourage exploration, explore too much for easy datasets.
 Natural exploration from the model simply trying actions is enough.
 The Results section shows that Greedy performs the best but RegCB surprisingly does the worst.

 Specifically, we tested Greedy with no warmup, Greedy with 100 iterations of warmup, optimizing RegCB with 1e-3 mellowness, and nonuniform Open Cover with 4 covers and 0.1 psi.
 These are optimal hyperparameters found by Bietti et al..
 We tested Greedy with warmup since no warmup fails in certain theoretical scenarios.